scottalmond/EscapeRoom/resources/DESIGN.md

 ![Hyperspace Fork](https://i.imgur.com/cCaWGny.png)

-- Implementation [TIER 3] [Software]: The cargo pod will nominally pass through a new ring every 2 seconds.
+- Implementation [TIER 3] [Software]: The baseline speed will replicate the [Crash Bandicoot](https://youtu.be/Er0AzrrjrJI?t=14m47s) envionment.
+One ring (or branch node) will pass by the player every 2 seconds.
+	- In a 10-minute average playthrough this will account for ~290 straight rings and ~10 branch nodes

 - Implementation [TIER 3] [Software]: Nominally 60% of the rings will contain asteroids or other obstacles.